Skip to main content

 What Constitutes a Reasonable Accommodation in This Context?

 A reasonable accommodation is any change to the work environment or the way things are customarily done that enables an individual with a disability to enjoy equal employment opportunity.
 In the context of hormonal health, these accommodations are often about flexibility and support for a prescribed medical protocol.
-The following table illustrates the contrast between a and the needs of an individual requiring a personalized, clinical protocol.
+The following table illustrates the contrast between a standard wellness program and the needs of an individual requiring a personalized, clinical protocol.

 Standard Wellness Program Offering Required Accommodation for Hormonal Health Protocol